ppardiwala/openshift-march-2024/Day1/README.md

   - ReplicaSet Controller that manages ReplicaSet resource
   - DaemonSet Controller that manages DaemonSet
   - StatefulSet Controller that manages StatefulSet

+## Info - Worker Nodes
+- this is where user applications run

+## Info - Common components that runs on both master and worker nodes
+- kube-proxy
+  - this is the one which support load-balancing

+- kubelet
+  - this is a container agent components that interacts with CRI-O Container Runtime
+  - responsible for creating new application pods and reporting their status to master nodes
+  - monitors health of application pods running on the local node and repairing them if required

+- coredns
+  - DNS - Domain naming server
+  - In office network, you will have a DNS server that resolve all your machine hostname to their corresponding IP address
+  - this runs in every node (master and worker )
+  - this helps in Service discovery i.e resolving the Ip address of a service by its name

 ## Lab - Listing all nodes in the OpenShift cluster
 ```